ariesy/online-cv/_data/interview.md

 ## what did you learn in FRM?

 The FRM exam has two parts.
 Part one is the basic knowledge about risk management. it includes foundations of risk management, quantitative analysis, financial markets and products, and risk valuation and risk models.
-Part two discusses financial risk management from different aspects, including market risk measurement and management, credit risk measurement and management, operational risk and risk resilience, liquidity and treasury risk measurement and management, risk management and investment management and current issues in financial markets.
+Part two discusses financial risk management in different areas, including market risk measurement and management, credit risk measurement and management, operational risk and risk resilience, liquidity and treasury risk measurement and management, risk management and investment management and current issues in financial markets.

 ## How do you stay up-to-date on the latest trends and developments in the field of architecture?

 We have some technique committees that will discuss the latest updates on schedule, we also have some internal and offsite trainings.
 I personally also subscribed to some social media and blogs to get the latest updates.

-## Have you received any awards or recognition for your work as an architect?

-## How do you collaborate with clients and other members of the design team?

-## Can you provide examples of how you have incorporated sustainability and green building practices into your designs?

-## What sets you apart from other candidates and why do you think you would be a good fit for Prudential?

-## Can you describe a challenging project that you have worked on and how you overcame any obstacles that arose?

-## How do you balance creativity and functionality in your designs?

 ## How do you manage multiple projects and deadlines at the same time?